PriceLab/TReNA-Legacy/README.md

 To build and test:

  - clone this repository
+ - install R 3.2.3 or later
+ - install glmnet R package 2.0.3 or later
  - cd TReNA
  - R CMD BUILD .
  - open an R session